bfaludi/aqs-sweeper/README.md

 # Azure Queue Storage sweeper

-Extendable Azure Queue Storage dumper that copy your data into Azure Blob Storage.
+Extendable Azure Queue Storage dumper that copies your data into Azure Blob Storage.
 It works in **Python 2.7** and **PyPy2** and provides a **command line interface**.
 This package was tested on OSX and Linux.

 This package does the following:

-- Dump approx. `n` messages parallel from Azure Queue Storage.
+- Dumps approx. `n` messages parallel from Azure Queue Storage.
-- Decode the messages and put to a temporary JSON file.
+- Decodes the messages and puts to a temporary JSON file.
-- Convert the file and create a new one. (need to extend)
+- Converts the file and creates a new one (need to extend).
-- Upload the final file into Azure Blob Storage.
+- Uploads the final file into Azure Blob Storage.
-- Delete the messages from Azure Queue Storage.
+- Deletes the messages from Azure Queue Storage.
-- Repeat it until it can dump any messages.
+- Repeats it until it can dump any messages.

 ## Installation